Hoyg/azuredevopslabs/labs/vstsextend/selenium/readme.md

 In this lab, you will learn how to execute selenium testcases on a C# web application, as part of the Azure DevOps Release pipeline.

-If you are not familiar with creating Selenium UI tests in Visual Studio, you may refer to this lab  [click here](https://www.azuredevopslabs.com/labs/tfs/codedui/){:target="_blank"}

 ### Before you begin

 1. Refer the [Getting Started](../Setup/) before you follow the below exercises.